MartinGonzalez/UnityPlayerActivityListener/README.md

 Imagine everybody following this rule, there will be no collision between plugins!

 ## Usage

 Since Unity does not have this feature implemented we will need to override the UnityPlayerActivity, but this time for a good reason.

-You will find a `.aar` file in the [UnityExampleAndroidPlugin](https://github.com/MartinGonzalez/UnityPlayerActivityListener/tree/master/UnityPlayerActivityListenersExample/Assets/Plugins/Android) folder called `com.unity.extended.aar`, that will be our MainActivity now.
+You can use the `unityActivityListener.package` to import the `.aar` file in your project or find a `.aar` file in the [UnityExampleAndroidPlugin](https://github.com/MartinGonzalez/UnityPlayerActivityListener/tree/master/UnityPlayerActivityListenersExample/Assets/Plugins/Android) folder called `com.unity.extended.aar`, that will be our MainActivity now,

 Let's check the `AndroidManifest.xml` file also in that folder.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>